csgillespie/efficientR/main.md

 Benchmarking and profiling are key to efficient programming, especially in R. Benchmarking is the process of testing the performance of specific operations repeatedly.
 Profiling involves running many lines of code to find out where bottlenecks lie.
 Both are vital for understanding efficiency and we use them throughout the book.
 Their centrality to efficient programming practice means they must be covered in this introductory chapter, despite being seen by many as an intermediate or advance R programming topic.

 In some ways benchmarks can be seen as the building blocks of profiles.
 Profiling can be understood as automatically running many benchmarks, for every line in a script, and comparing the results line-by-line.
-Because benchmarks are smaller, easier and more modular, we cover them first.
+Because benchmarks are smaller, easier and more modular, we will cover them first.

 ### Benchmarking